When I took my

 Without question, being a self-employed translator means having flexibility, but it comes at a price.
 Since there’s no one to boss me around, I have to do this myself (and believe me, I’m not naturally gifted at that).
 Not everyone has the iron discipline to cope with the irregular ebb and flow of work or the ability to adapt to the pace of work when bound by tight schedules.
 Old-timers like me will have learned intuitively how to judge the time needed for a specific volume of work, taking into account the subject matter and the format.
 Nevertheless, some evenings and weekends, I can find myself slogging away at the computer playing catch-up after having badly underestimated a project’s time frame.
 Good forward planning is recommended, but it’s not always an option when several direct clients all arrive with work at the same time.
 Those same friends who were under the impression you were loafing around all day, will shake their heads with incredulity when you tell them you’ve had to cancel your plans for meeting up with some measly excuse about having to finish a translation.

-But its not only during busy spells when discipline and perseverance are needed.
+But it’s not only during busy spells when discipline and perseverance are needed.
 During slack periods too, when you emerge from enforced confinement, it’s important to get all the other essential jobs done, such as invoicing, payments, procurement, marketing and all those other things us jack-of-all-trades translators have to do.

 I suppose you take your laptop out into the garden and work there in the summer